Arizona in Russia

 - UA Faculty-led

 Arizona in Russia offers an excellent opportunity for students to perfect their language skills in the real Russian world.
 Over 3,500 students from over 100 institutions have used this program to immerse themselves in a firsthand experience of Russian language and culture.
-This program runs in all three terms (Fall, Spring, and Summer) and students have the option of completing a business internship alongside their studies.
+This program runs in all three terms (Fall, Spring, and Summer), and students with intermediate to advanced Russian language skills have the option of completing a business internship alongside their studies.